sez11a/liferay-docs/develop/new-articles/osgi-portlets-by-example.markdown

 # OSGi Portlets by Example

-Liferay 7.0 (as of yet released) offers the capability of deploying portlets as OSGi services.
+Liferay 7.0 allows portlets to be deployed as OSGi services.
 What are the benefits of doing this?

-- Deploy, Redeploy, Uninstall, start and stop portlets at any time using OSGi's management tools.
-That means no longer depending on specific app server tools which are often not as reliable or flexible.
-It will probably mean a faster startup as well.
+- Portlets can be deployed, redeployed, uninstalled, started, and stopped at any time using OSGi's management tools.
+This means that Liferay no longer needs to depend on specific application server tools which are often not as reliable or flexible.
+It most cases, this will also result in a faster startup.
-- Define the portlets with annotations instead of XML files.
-Both for the standard characteristics (portlet.xml not needed anymore except for some advanced options) and the ones that are specific to Liferay (liferay-portlet.xml and liferay-display.xml)
+- Portlet configurations can be defined via annotations on portlet classes instead of via XML files.
+Properties that were previously specified in standard portlet configuration files such as `portlet.xml` and Liferay-specific configuration files such as `liferay-portlet.xml` and `liferay-display.xml` can be defined via annotations. `portlet.xml` might still need to be used for some advanced use cases.
-- Declared dependencies: when developing an OSGi module the developer needs to declare (with the help of the bnd tool) the APIs that the module's code depends on.
-Over time this will help evolve the portlet to be more maintainable.
+- Portlets can declare dependencies.
+When developing an OSGi module, a developer needs to declare (with the help of the bnd tool) the APIs that the module's code depends on.
+Over time, this helps evolve the portlet to be more maintainable.
-- Detect breaking changes sooner: If one of the dependencies have changed in an incompatible way you will be notified instead of getting Java errors during runtime later on.
+- Breaking changes can be detected in portlets sooner.
+If one of the dependencies changes in an incompatible way, you're notified at compile-time instead of at runtime.
-- Improved extensibility: by making your portlets OSGi bundles it will be dead easy to make them extensible as well using OSGi extension points (which are annotation driven!)
+- Portlets are more extensible.
+Designing portlets as OSGi bundles makes it very easy to make them extensible using OSGi extension points (which are annotation-driven)!
-- Much more: OSGi modules tend to be easier to test since there is a higher emphasis on APIs, the remoting capabilities of API will increase the scalability since the portlet can be distributed in several processes, etc.
+- Other benefits: OSGi modules tend to be easier to test since there is a higher emphasis on APIs.
+The remoting capabilities of the API increase the scalability since the portlet can be distributed in several processes, etc.

 The key to harnessing the power of OSGi is choosing a *component framework* to